 The completion date is the date that the instructor marks you complete.
 [Allow 5-7 business days for the completion to get entered in your record.
 Check with us before ordering your transcript to make sure that your information has been sent to Antioch].

 For most workshops courses you have 2 weeks from the last day of class to complete all of your assignments.

 You may apply for a one-time 6 month extension for your course.
 There is a $20 extension fee for each course extended.
+Extension are obtained for all Online, Distance, and Customized Independent Study course.
 Please call the office at 1-800-445-1395 or email the Registrar, firstname.lastname@example.org, before your due date to have your extension(s) processed.